deprecated-packages/symplify/packages/easy-ci/README.md

 Tools that make easy to setup CI.

 - Check git conflicts in CI
-- Check TWIG and Latte templates for missing classes, non-existing static calls and constant fetches
+- Check TWIG templates for missing classes, non-existing static calls and constant fetches
-- Check YAML and NEON configs for the same
+- Check YAML configs for the same
-- Extract Latte filters from static calls in templates

 ## Install